programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 This lesson was written for R version 4.3.2 (but should work with newer versions).
 You can download R from the [Comprehensive R Archive Network](https://cran.r-project.org/).
 Make sure you select the installer corresponding to your computer’s operating system – if needed, you can refer to Taryn Dewar’s lesson [R Basics with Tabular Data](https://programminghistorian.org/lessons/r-basics-with-tabular-data), which covers how to install R and become familiar with it.

 RStudio Desktop is the recommended [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) for writing and running R scripts.
 The free version is more than sufficient.
-You can download and install RStudio from [rstudio.com](www.rstudio.com) - make sure to pick the Installers for Supported Platforms appropriate to your computer’s operating system.[^2]
+You can download and install RStudio from [rstudio.com](www.rstudio.com) - again, make sure you select the installer appropriate to your computer’s operating system.[^2]

-The code used in this script includes packages and libraries from standard R as well as from the Tidyverse.
+The code used in this script includes packages and libraries from standard R as well as from the [Tidyverse](https://www.tidyverse.org/).
 [Basic Text Processing in R](https://programminghistorian.org/lessons/basic-text-processing-in-r) by Taylor Arnold and Lauren Tilton provides an excellent overview of the knowledge of R required for text analysis.
 To learn more about Tidyverse, there are many great sources online, including [_A Tidyverse Cookbook_](https://rstudio-education.github.io/tidyverse-cookbook/program.html) by Garrett Grolemund.

 The R script for this lesson and the sample data are [available to download](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/text-mining-youtube-comments).
 The rest of this lesson will walk through the steps needed to create an R script from scratch, writing out each step of the same code we have made available for download.
 This lesson can of course also be adapted to alternative datasets downloaded through YouTube Data Tools.

 ### Install R Libraries

-To begin from scratch, you’ll create a new R script and install a series of packages.[^4]
+To begin from scratch, you’ll create a new R script and install a series of packages.[^3]

 >To run this program, you'll want to install these versions of the necessary libraries:
 >- `tidyverse 2.0.0` (containing necessary packages `ggplot2`, `purrr`, `dplyr`, as well as `lubridate 1.9.3`)